-This is why you might be hearing a lot of buzz around digital transformation.
-A large portion of your customer base has grown up with smartphones and tablets “glued” to their hands.
+A large portion of your customer base has grown up with smartphones and tablets.
 And they spend a significant amount of time online every day.
 Understanding how this tech-savvy customer base interacts with their mobile devices can help you to transform your business model to meet their expectations.

 What is digital transformation?

-One thing that COVID-19 has taught us is that to survive, companies need to figure out how to transform how they do business.
+One thing that COVID-19 has taught us is that to survive, companies need to transform how they do business.
 You may have seen it in action with some of your favorite restaurants.
-Instead of shutting down because customers couldn’t enter the building to eat, they transformed to exclusively taking mobile or online orders and offered curbside pickup or home delivery.
+Instead of shutting down because customers couldn’t enter the building to eat, they adapted to exclusively taking mobile or online orders and offered curbside pickup or home delivery.

 Basically, digital transformation is implementing technology (such as a mobile food ordering app) to change how you do business.